write-you-a-scheme-v2/scheme/docs/00_overview.md

   thoughts on the project.

 ## Why Lisp ?
-Although the majority of modern programming follows C/Algo style, Lisp syntax is simple, using the same syntax to represent code and data, the list.
+Although the majority of modern programming follows C/Algo style, Lisp syntax is simple, using the same syntax to represent code and data: the list.
 This is called homoiconicity, a feature which makes both parsing and evaluation much simpler compared to other languages.
 Scheme, a dialect of Lisp, is a particularly straight-forward.
 We won't strictly follow the Scheme standard for the sake of brevity, but aim to include many useful features.
-If you are interested in what a fully fledged Scheme looks like, [Haskell-Scheme](https://hackage.haskell.org/package/husk-scheme) is a fully featured language, in Haskell, and [Chicken-Scheme implements in C](https://code.call-cc.org/).
+If you are interested in what a fully fledged Scheme looks like, [Haskell-Scheme](https://hackage.haskell.org/package/husk-scheme) is a fully featured language, in Haskell, and [Chicken-Scheme implemented in C](https://code.call-cc.org/).
 Our Scheme contains the basic elements of these more featured languages.

 [The Scheme Programming Language](http://www.scheme.com/tspl4/) is a great book to teach the function of an industrial strength Scheme, and reference to explain language features.
 Another great book to learn Scheme and interpretation theory is [Structure and Interpretation of Computer Programs (SICP)](https://mitpress.mit.edu/sicp/full-text/book/book.html), which discusses how to build a meta-circular evaluator in Lisp.
 Lisp has a history as an educational language, and its simplicity is mostly why we will be continuing the tradition here.

-While on the topic of Lisp, Clojure Programming Language is a modern, functional approach to Lisp targeting the JVM.
+While on the topic of Lisp, the Clojure Programming Language is a modern, functional approach to Lisp targeting the JVM.
-If you are interested in designing your own Lisp, Clojure is a great example of how you can take adopt Lisp to the modern programming environment.
+If you are interested in designing your own Lisp, Clojure is a great example of how you can take Lisp to a modern programming environment.
 It is probably the most supported modern Lisp community,  and is a great source of information and ideas.
-The other industry relevant Lisp is EmacsLisp, which is a domain specific language for programmers that don't know vim!
+The other industry relevant to Lisp is EmacsLisp, which is a domain specific language for programmers that don't know vim!
 Finally, [Read Eval Print Love](https://leanpub.com/readevalprintlove001/read) contains a wonderful and insightful discussion of the Lisp family, and is a great source of additional information for the interested reader!

 ## Why Haskell ?
 First off, why not?
 I love Haskell!
 Haskell is a purely functional, typed, compiled, and lazy language with many sophisticated and advanced features.
 With over two decades of research level and industrial development, Haskell is the focus of numerous computer science research projects and implements these ideas with a production worthy compiler.
 Who cares?
-Well, these features give the programmer expressive power above and beyond todays status quo.
+Well, these features give the programmer expressive power above and beyond today's status quo.
 A set of very powerful and safe abstractions has emerged from its test bed.
 With great power, comes great responsibility, and there are many complex and under-adopted features that take a while to learn.
 Fortunately, if you only use a subset of advanced features, Haskell can be an effective production language.